prateekrajjoshi/yomari_internal/README.md

 3. Download and copy /application/models/Yomari_model.php to /var/www/html/codeigniter/application/models.
 4. Download and copy /application/view/Yomari_view.php to /var/www/html/codeigniter/application/views.
 5. You need to install PHPExcel before this which is discussed somewhere below.
+6. Also copy the yom_temp.xls file inside "codeigniter" folder in your system.

 ## Changes in database.php